aws-samples/amazon-ec2-mac-getting-started/faq.md

 1. <a name="update-os">**Can you apply OS and software updates to your Mac instances directly from Apple Update Servers?**</a>

-    Automatic Software Updates will be turned off by default on macOS AMIs.
+    Automatic Software Updates are turned off by default on macOS AMIs.
 However, you can turn them on to download the latest macOS and Apple Software updates.
+[See this documentation for how to do so.](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-mac-instances.html#mac-instance-updates)

 1. <a name="nitro">**Do EC2 Mac instances support the Nitro system?**</a>